 When it comes to finding freight companies that fit your needs, many businesses focus exclusively on traditional delivery methods.
 While transporting materials by rail, road, or sea will continue to play a significant role in the global marketplace, it is also important for businesses to understand how new advances in technology are changing logistics for the better.
+If you’re interested in groupage freight to Germany from the UK, for example, you can be sure that they’re using some kind of technical wizardry to ensure your goods get where they need to be as efficiently as possible.
 Here are just a few examples of how new tech is bringing about big change.

 Drones are an increasingly common sight in the air, and with their wide range of applications, it should hardly be surprising that they are already playing a role in local deliveries.
 Though current drones are hardly fit for large-scale freight shipments, their convenience and reliability is already making an impact.

 Currently, drone deliveries are generally limited to smaller packages, and can only be performed during favorable weather conditions.
 Don’t be surprised, however, to see new expansions to these services as the technology is fine-tuned.

 Another change in direct to consumer logistics is the rise of in-store distribution.
 Rather than shipping an item directly to the customer’s home address, many businesses are instead shipping from items their warehouse to local brick and mortar stores.
 The customers receive a notification once their item is ready for pickup, and go to the store to complete the transaction.

 Such distribution methods help reduce costs for both manufacturers and consumers by reducing the need for smaller local delivery vehicles.
 They also reduce the risk of theft or accidental damage.
 Unsurprisingly, these benefits have resulted in the increasing popularity of this option in urban and suburban areas.